open-mmlab/mmdetection3d/docs/tutorials/waymo.md

 ## Prepare datasets

-Before preparing waymo dataset, please install its official package at first by running
+Before preparing waymo dataset, if you only installed requirements in `requirements/build.txt` and `requirements/runtime.txt` before, please install the official package for this dataset at first by running

 ```
 # tf 2.1.0.